stijnwop/guidanceSteering/README.md

 #### Multiplayer
 This version should also work in Multiplayer, but keep in mind it might have bugs.

-## Installation
+## Installation / Releases
 Currently the development version is only available via GitHub.
-When a release version is avaiable you can download the latest version from the [release section](https://github.com/stijnwop/guidanceSteering/releases).
+When a official release version is avaiable you can download the latest version from the [release section](https://github.com/stijnwop/guidanceSteering/releases).

+> _Please note: if there's no release version available it means there's no official release yet._

+All official releases will be avaiable at the offical Farming Simulator ModHub.

 For installing the release:

 Windows: Copy the `FS19_guidanceSteering_rc_<version>.zip` into your `My Games\FarmingSimulator2019\mods` directory.

+## Developers version
+To quickly build a zip of the developer version without the needed extra's, use the `zip.bat` which is included in this repository.

+> _Please note: the batch file requires an installed version of 7Zip or Winrar_

 ## Documentation